fermyon/developer/content/cloud/kv-cloud-tutorial.md

 When you first `spin cloud deploy` your application (with the `key_value_stores` configuration, as shown above), Fermyon Cloud will prompt you to either create a new key value store or use an existing one for your Cloud application.

-The new database is initially empty, so you will need to create tables (and potentially initial data) before it is useful.
-To do this:
+The new key value store is initially empty.
+You can seed it preliminary values using `spin cloud kv set`.

 1. Find the name of your Cloud key value store.
 To do this, run the following command: